 If a team member plans to leave the company, he or she is required to submit their resignation in writing.
-In order to be eligible for rehire, a team member must give a minimum of two weeks written notice.
+In order to be eligible for rehire and to receive accrued vacation, a team member must give a minimum of two weeks written notice.